Strafing (video games)

-Strafing is the act of moving sideways in a video game relative to the player's forward direction.
-Strafing allows a player to keep the camera focused on a target such as an enemy, while moving in a different direction.
+Strafing in video games is a maneuver which involves moving a controlled character or entity sideways relative to the direction it is facing.
+This may be done for a variety of reasons, depending on the type of game; for example, in a first-person shooter, strafing would allow one to continue tracking and firing at an opponent while moving in another direction.

+Etymology

+Strafing is the military practice of attacking ground targets from low-flying aircraft using aircraft-mounted automatic weapons.

 Techniques

 Circle strafing

 Circle strafing is the technique of moving around an opponent in a circle while facing them.
 Circle strafing allows a player to fire continuously at an opponent while evading their attacks.
 Circle strafing is most useful in close-quarters combat where the apparent motion of the circle strafing player is much greater than that of their stationary enemy, and thus the chance of making the enemy lose track of their target is higher and/or the enemy is required to lead the target when firing.
 The effectiveness of circle strafing is mitigated when the opponent's weapon fires projectiles that travel instantaneously (also referred to as a hitscan weapon), or fires at a high rate, e.g. with a machine gun.

 Circle strafing is especially effective when lag negatively affects the players' ability to hit their target.
-When latency is high and the game doesn't have client-side hit detection, this can lead to two players circling each other, both missing all their attacks.
+When latency is high and the game does not have client-side hit detection, this can lead to two players circling each other, both missing all their attacks.

 Many shooters will allow players to aim down the sights of a gun or use a scope, usually exchanging movement speed and field of vision for greater accuracy.
 This can make a player more vulnerable to circle strafing, as targets will pass through their field of vision more quickly, they are less capable of keeping up with a target, and their slow movement makes dodging more difficult.